skeeto/skeeto.github.com/_posts/2016-12-27-Elfeed-Domain-Specific-Language-Compilation.markdown

 Coding up Elfeed's s-expression searches in straight Emacs Lisp would be tedious, error-prone, and difficult to understand.
-It's a lot of loops, `assoc`, etc. So instead I invented a jQuery-like, CSS-like, domain-specific language (DSL) to express these searches concisely and clearly.
+It's a lot of loops, `assoc`, etc. So instead I invented a jQuery-like, CSS selector-like, domain-specific language (DSL) to express these searches concisely and clearly.

 For example, all of the entry links are "selected" using this
 expression: